 "Danny's master's [degree] cost about $60,000.
 Then each semester of dental school cost about $55,000," Amber says.
 "Dental school is four years.
 Without interest, that put his debt around $500,000."

 For Amber, law school was just under $50,000.
 However, interest started accruing immediately, with rates as high as 7.9 percent.

 Amber finished post-grad in 2015 and Danny finished in 2016.
 The couple's total combined debt was more than $550,000.
 In two years, that balance ballooned to about $650,000 with interest.

-At first, they "thought the debt would magically go away," Danny admits.
-"We just assumed that we would both have high earning potential after we graduated and that it would all work out.
+At first, they "thought the debt would magically go away," Danny says.
+"We assumed we'd both have high earning potential after we graduated and it would all work out.
 We never looked realistically at our debt until the end."

 Then they became parents.

 "Our beautiful son was born my third year of law school.
 Having a child is not the cheapest thing I have ever done, but it is the most incredible," Amber writes on Deeply In Debt, the couple's student loan advice blog.
 Their son's "birth was the start of us looking more seriously at our finances, and starting to make a plan for how we were going to manage."

 Amber and Danny asked for advice and were told to pay the debt gradually with an income-driven repayment plan, or even, perhaps, to give up.
 "We scoured the internet, talked with colleagues, financial advisers, anyone who was willing to talk to us," the couple writes.
 "But in the end, most people agreed there was no way we would ever be able to pay off our debt on our own."